jdhao/blog_source/download_image_from_url_python.md

 ---
-title: "Download Image from URL using Python"
+title: "How to Download Image from URL using Python"
 date: 2020-06-17 09:19:30+0800
 tags: [requests]
 categories: [Python]
 ---

 Recently, I want to download some images using Python.
-This is what I've learned after survey.
+This is what I've learned after the survey.

 <!--more-->